jeroenpardon/skin.grid/README.md

 <a name="FAQ"></a>
 ## Frequently asked questions
+> ZOMG!#$ this skin haz no filemanager!
+And the menu doesn't have shortcuts to X or Y!

+Grid's main menu is completely customizable, meaning you can add any location or function to it's main menu.
+The items you see after installing Grid are merely defaults you can adjust to your liking.

 > When installing, I get an error message saying "dependencies not met"

 The cause for this is **always** one or more of the [required add-ons](#Add-ons) not being installed on your system, or you're using a different (outdated) version of one or more of these add-ons.
 Make sure your add-ons are all updated.